Everything We Know About Coronavirus and How It Will Affect United States Disney Parks

 - The Shanghai Disneyland Resort has partially re-opened since it's complete closure on January 25th.
 The park is still listed as "Closed" on the official company website, however select shopping, dining, and recreational experiences have re-opened around the park.
 All guests must go through a temperature check prior to entering the park in order to be admitted, present their health QR code at restaurants, and wear a mask during the entire duration of their visit.

 - The Disney Cruise Line has also released a statement regarding the Coronavirus outbreak.
-The Cruise Line has announced that all sailings will be suspended beginning March 14th until the end of the month, until the situation can be further assessed.
+The Cruise Line has announced that all sailings will be suspended beginning March 14th.
 The same travel accommodation policies and procedures apply as the other Disney Parks.
+As of right now, all cruise sailings have been canceled through mid-May.

 - Keep in mind that Disney doesn't possess full ownership of any of it's Asian Parks.
 Sharing ownership with both the Oriental Land Company and the Japanese and Chinese Governments, Disney isn't solely responsible for the operational decisions made to these parks.
 It does own 100% of Disneyland Paris, Disneyland Resort, and Walt Disney World Resort, therefor Disney is completely in control of the operational decisions made for these resorts.